EmployeeIssues.comU.S. Employee Rights in Plain English

 Worker Economic Opportunity Act

-Amended the Fair Labor Standards Act (FLSA) to exclude from calculations for minimum wage and overtime pay, any value or income derived from employee's receiving or selling certain stock options.
+Amended the Fair Labor Standards Act (FLSA) to exclude from calculations for minimum wage and overtime pay, any value or income derived from employees' receiving or selling certain stock options.
 This Act enabled employers to grant stock options to employees who are eligible for minimum wage and overtime pay, while requiring those employees to remain employed for specified periods of time to receive the benefits of their stock options.

-Workforce Investment Act of 1998
+Workforce Investment Act of 1998 (WIA)

-Find a Lawyer Now
+Ask a Lawyer Online Now

-Subscribe to Employee Rights Blog RSS FeedSubscribe Bookmark or Share this Page
+Subscribe to Employee Rights Blog RSS FeedSubscribe

 Search Tips